 Most concerns around pets are familiar:

-One of the biggest challenges with strict “no pets” policies is that they do not always prevent pets from entering the property.
+One of the biggest challenges with strict “no pets” policies is that they do not always prevent pets or animals from entering the property.
 In many cases, they simply reduce visibility into which animals are present.

 That creates several operational issues: